wheels-dev/wheels.dev/guides/displaying-views-to-users/form-helpers-and-showing-errors.md

 If you look at the previous examples, there is one other bit of configuration that we can clean up: the `label` arguments passed to [textField()](https://api.cfwheels.org/controller.textField.html) and [select()](https://api.cfwheels.org/controller.select.html).

-Because we've named `firstName`, `lastName`, and `departmentId` in conventional ways (camel case), CFWheels will generate the labels for us automatically:
+Because we've named `firstName`, `lastName`, and `departmentId` in conventional ways (camel case), Wheels will generate the labels for us automatically:

 {% code title="app/views/profiles/edit.cfm" %}
 ```html